Tannerite00/BenfordsLawMachine/README.md

 This brings up a separate modal that contains most of this read me to explain what the various techniques are doing and to give more in-depth instructions.

 # Field Statistics

-Automatic stats that run when the file is selected such as: number of records, largest value, smallest value,

-Coming soon: largest negative value, number of valid values, earliest/latest dates, and more!
+Automatic stats that run when the file is selected such as: number of records, largest value, smallest value, Coming soon: largest negative value, number of valid values, earliest/latest dates, and more!

+# Training Data
+Added ability to add the selected csv file to a training data csv to have historical records to check analysis against in the future.
+Currently limited to the max size of an excel sheet (1 million x 1 million).
+Coming soon: ability to add/exclude specific columns

 # Other Features
 This program is able to handle Advanced Record Definition Editor, AS400, dBASE, M. Access, M. Excel, ODBC, Print Report and Adobe PDF, SAP/AIS, Text, and XML documents as long as they are in table format.